BenniN/CourseworkSEM/use-cases/use-case-5.md

 ### Trigger

-Analyst wants to produce a population report.
+An analyst wants to produce a population report.

 ## MAIN SUCCESS SCENARIO

-1. Organization requests report on the number of people speaking specific languages
+1. The company requests a report on the number of people speaking specific languages in the world.
-2. Data scientist lets the system produces the desired report.
+2. A data scientist lets the system produces the desired report.
-3. The report is being displayed to the data scientist.
-4. The report is forwarded to the organization.
+3. The report is then forwarded to the company.

 ## EXTENSIONS